OutSystems/docs-support/src/enterprise/licensing/ipp/what-is-ipp.md

 ![IPP unprotected](images/what-is-ipp_unprotected.png)

-In this example, applications developed in an ACME environment infrastructure can be deployed to any ACME environment.
+In this example, applications developed in an ACME environment can be deployed to any ACME environment.
 However, you can't deploy those applications to the EMCA infrastructure.

 ## IPP protected